Humam-Taibeh/Humam-Windows-Architecture/README.md

 - **Thread safety is non-negotiable.** Qt widgets are touched only from the GUI thread; PowerShell runs on a `QThread` and reports back exclusively through Qt signals.
 - **Tweaks are data, not code.** Each tweak declares its registry paths, on/off values, and description; one generic engine function applies, snapshots, and reverses all of them.

+The backend is organized as 13 single-responsibility PowerShell modules spanning foundational setup, catalog data, safety/snapshotting, environment checks, the software deployment engine, startup auditing, the tweak engine, maintenance/repair, privacy, system info, menu presentation, and the GUI task dispatcher — each one owning exactly one concern.

 ---

 ## 🔐 Safety Model